ellisware/factory_pkg/README.md

 [![Travis CI](https://travis-ci.org/ellisware/factory_pkg.svg?branch=master)](https://travis-ci.org/ellisware/factory_pkg)

-# Factory_pkg
+# factory_pkg

 Factory_pkg is a python package that simplifies data reading from the FANUC FIELD System common data model.
 The package allows data access through python based object oriented programming instead of the more generic and cumbersome relational(OAS) REST-API.

 Python is an excellent tool for processing the large amounts of data collected in the edge based FIELD platform.